-Each time an employee leaves employment, which earned the worker vested rights to a pension, SSA receives the necessary information from the IRS, in both paper and electronic format.
-SSA controls, scans, and keys the paper forms through the Integrated Image-Based Data Capture System (IIBDCS).
-IIBDCS allows for optical character recognition or manual data entry from an electronic image.
-IIBDCS transfers the keyed or scanned data to the ERISA mainframe system.
+Each time an employee leaves employment that earned him or her vested rights to a pension, SSA or its contractor representative receives related information from the IRS in either paper or electronic format.
+SSA or its contractor representative controls, scans (using optical character recognition), and, if necessary, keys the paper forms and transfers the data to the ERISA mainframe system.
 This data, along with electronic data received from the IRS, is added to the ERISA Master Files after name verification against the NUMIDENT (SSN record) database takes place.
 Each month, an activity file of new benefit applications is compared to the ERISA Master Files.
 SSA sends an ERISA notice of pension plan eligibility to individuals included in both the activity file and the ERISA Master Files.
 This notice includes the information the worker needs to contact the pension plan administrator.
 SSA staff also resolves exceptions and responds to inquiries from employers and the public.